Skip to content

 4. Ivory Coast Tektites: Found in the Ivory Coast Strewn Field in West Africa, these tektites are less well-known and studied than the others.
 They are generally similar in appearance to Indochinites.

 Each type of tektite bears the unique signature of the meteoritic event that created it, including its chemical composition, colour, and shape.
-These variations provide valuable information for understanding the geological and environmental conditions at the time of their formation.
+These variations provide valuable information for understanding the geological and environmental conditions during their formation.

 Physical and Chemical Properties

-Tektites are known for their unique physical and chemical properties, which include a distinct composition, minimal water content, and varied colouration that often results in a glassy appearance.
+Tektites are known for their unique physical and chemical properties, including a distinct composition, minimal water content, and varied colouration that often produces a glassy appearance.
+Tektites have a hardness of 6 to 7 on Moh's scale.

 Composition